securevale/swift-confidential/README.md

 [![Swift](https://img.shields.io/badge/Swift-6.2%20%7C%206.1%20%7C%206.0-red)](https://www.swift.org/download)
 [![Platforms](https://img.shields.io/badge/Platforms-iOS%20%7C%20macOS%20%7C%20visionOS%20%7C%20watchOS%20%7C%20tvOS-red)]()

-A highly configurable and performant tool for obfuscating Swift literals embedded in the application code that you should protect from static code analysis, making the app more resistant to reverse engineering.
+A highly configurable and performant tool for obfuscating Swift literals embedded in the application code that you should protect against static code analysis, making the app more resistant to reverse engineering.

-Simply integrate the tool with your Swift package or Xcode project, configure your own obfuscation algorithm along with the list of secret literals, and build the project 🚀
+Simply add the `swift-confidential` package dependency to your Swift package or Xcode project, use the `Obfuscate(algorithm:declarations:)` macro to obfuscate your secret literals, and build the project 🚀

 Swift Confidential can save you a lot of time, especially if you are developing an iOS app and seeking to meet [OWASP MASVS-RESILIENCE](https://mas.owasp.org/MASVS/11-MASVS-RESILIENCE/) requirements.